g-lalevee/Apigee-Simple-Azure-Pipeline/README.md

   - Keep this value secret: checked
   - Click the **OK** button

-3.  (option) Trigger pipeline execution
+3.  (option) Force triggered pipeline execution
 - Go to **Pipelines** menu, edit the pipeline, then **More options** button and select **Triggers**.
 - In **Continuous Integration** section, check **Override the YAML continuous integration trigger from here** and **Enable continuous integration**